EM4Volts/tf-2_d2/README.md

 ## Usage
 in the directory of the script make a folder with the same name as the folder in the weapons_r2 directory that you want your materials to be in,

-for each material you are making make another folder and put its XXXX_diffuse, XXXX_normal and XXXX_gstack png files in.
+for each material you are making make another folder and put its XXXX_diffuse, XXXX_normal and XXXX_gstack png files in,
+# MAKE SURE YOUR DIFFUSE IS BAKED, IF NOT YOU WILL NOT HAVE THE WEAPON COLORED, MAKE SURE THE DIFFUSE IS A BAKED ONE WITH THE PROPER COLORING

 Example file structure:
 ```